SolidHal/Unihertz-Titan-lineageos-microg/README.md

 ### aptX bluetooth
 aptX won't work on this device without installing the magisk modules located in the `resources/bluetooth` directory

-### keyboard/touchpad files
+### keyboard configuration files

-these map the keyboard properly.
-Keyboard touchpad functionality is a bit trickier.
+These map the keyboard properly, and remove the annoying cursor.
+Keyboard touchpad functionality is a bit trickier and is expanded on in a later section.

 ```
 adb root